 The importance of call time cannot be understated.
 One of the most effective ways to boost the number of attendees is for the candidates and members of the host committee to get on the phone, and follow up on important invitations.

 Call time will help secure commitment, but you should follow up by email with confirmations as well.
-You can use your CRM/event management software to schedule follow up and reminder emails automatically, but if it's an important donor then a personal email should be considered.
+You can use your CRM software to schedule follow up and reminder emails automatically, but if it's an important donor then a personal email from the candidate or host should be considered.

-Secondary asks are also critical.
-If someone pulls out of the event, see if they would still consider contributing to the event or perhaps volunteering.
+If (and when) you hear no or an attendee cancels, make a secondary ask.
+Ask the supporter if they would consider contributing to the campaign or attend a volunteer event.
 Lower-level asks like these help you get maximum value from the event.

 Word to the Wise